 COVID-19 tests are now widely available and routine use is highly recommended.
 Identifying and isolating positive cases to limit transmission through testing is also a key part of the Government’s “winter plan”.
 In view this, and an organisation's health and safety obligations to staff and service users, it is likely to be a reasonable management instruction to require staff to undergo testing, although consent will be required.
 Where staff are refusing to work and are refusing to be tested, then this could be treated as unauthorised absence, although employers should be clear on an employee's reasons for refusal.
-Organisations may consider commencing disciplinary action but we recommend that they look at alternative options, for example home working, redeployment, taking some form of leave, or furloughing where available to employers.
+Organisations may consider commencing disciplinary action but we recommend that they look at alternative options, for example home working, redeployment, taking some form of leave, or furloughing where available to employers before taking disciplinary action.

 Staff should be encouraged to disclose their test results but, in any event, our view is that as non-disclosure of positive test results clearly puts patients and staff at risk, explicit consent of the individual is not required.